owaspJafar/owaspScanningJarDependency/README.md

 how to use library ?

-add code  to build.gradle in intellij idea
+add code  to File build.gradle in intellij idea

 buildscript {
     repositories {